aws-samples/amazon-q-business-code-analysis/README.md

 Open the notebook, [Generate-and-Ingest-Documentation](./notebooks/Generate-and-Ingest-Documentation.ipynb), and run the cells in order to generate the documentation for the sample repository and store them in the index.
 If you want to change the repository, you can change the `repo_url` and `ssh_url` to specify the repository you want to analyze.
 Then navigate to the Amazon Q for Business application and ask questions about the repository.

-## Deploy the solution using CDK
-The CDK code in the `cdk` directory deploys the resources needed to set up the Q Business Code Analysis sample.
-Just input the repo you want to analyze in the parameters and deploy the stack.
-For more details, see the [README](./cdk/README.md).

 ## Introduction
 Amazon Q for Business is good at using connectors to index data and then allowing you to chat with that data using a managed RAG system.
 However, as anyone familiar with RAG will know, pulling the most semantically similar data is not always the best way to get the most relevant data.
 Particularly when dealing with chunks of code.
 This is where Amazon Q for Business without data pre-processing falls short.